IanOstrom/Proj-2-list-pagination-and-filtering/README.md

 # list-pagination-and-filtering

+Project 2 of 10 for Full Stack JavaScript Treehouse course.

-This project dynamically creates pagination and search functionality for a list of items on a webpage.
+This project dynamically creates pagination and search functionality using JavaScript for a list of items on a webpage.